devdaekim/dev-url-shortener/README.md

 ## Using the app

 -   A user must register & login.
+-   The example user's email is bs@example.net and the password is password.
 -   No email verification required.
 -   The password must be 8-20 long.